A faith perspective on creating a better 2021

 Sign up to be part of the team to assemble or deliver the hampers.
 This is a great opportunity for families and community members to live out their faith.
 Email: IServe@stanthonysyyc.ca.

-Monthly Food drive: Purchase food from our shopping list and drop it off at the hall door on Hamper Day between 10am and noon.
+Monthly Food drive: Purchase food from our shopping list and drop it off at the church during Mass times or the parish office during office hours.

 Pray for the members of the households we serve that they may receive the love of God through our charity.